How to Organize a Successful Public Relations Event

 A strong concept allows you to:

-• Provide emotional and sensory touchpoints
+• Offer emotional and sensory touchpoints

-4. Choose the right time and place
+4. Choose the Right Time and Location

 To maximize impact, we recommend: